lizaibeim/payment-system-project/README.md

 ![image](https://user-images.githubusercontent.com/38242437/183756821-4337a448-1a16-496a-95da-210635c6dae3.png)

 When the server sends a message to the client, the server will concatenate the message with the timestamp.
 In the snapshot (Digest Data -> Content), the first four digits such as 0779 are the total seconds to represent the *minutes:seconds* form, and 500 is the message to be sent.
 Then use the SHA1 function to generate digested message and signed the digested message with server's private key using the RSA algorithm.
 Create a new String consisting of the signed digested message and the raw concatenated message(with timestamp).
-In the snapshot, it is represented by the Digested Data (Hashvalue and Content).
+In the snapshot, it is represented by the _Digested Data (Hashvalue and Content_).
 At last, use the RSA algorithm to encrypt the new String by the client’s public key.
-The result is shown by Hash Data encrypted with RSA 512.
+The result is shown by *Hash Data encrypted with RSA 512*.
 ![image](https://user-images.githubusercontent.com/38242437/183757179-b5fedb46-63f3-47ae-a8ae-cb12aa1de06c.png)

 On the client side, the client receives the cipher text and decrypts the cipher text with its private key, and gets the signed digested message and the raw concatenated message.